wbarroz/vim-clangd/README.md

 ## How to use vim-clangd plugins

-1. use vunble or other vim plugin manager to add vim-clangd in vimrc file such as
+1. use vundle or other vim plugin manager to add vim-clangd in vimrc file such as
 ```
 Plugin 'Chilledheart/vim-clangd'